- Robert Downey Jr

 The scene of little tot Chaplin saving the day when his mother’s stage act takes a nose dive, set in ‘Aldershot, Hampshire’, was filmed in the famous Wilton’s Music Hall, 1 Grace’s Alley, Wellclose Square, off Cable Street, London E1.

 The hall, built in 1858, was the first and one of the most successful of London’s music halls.
 It was taken over by scandalised Methodists in the 1880s, and run as a mission until 1956, when it became a rag warehouse.
-For many years it lay dilapidated, used only for film shoots (including Karel Reisz’s Isadora, with Vanessa Redgrave as the flamboyant dancer, The Krays, Douglas McGrath’s 2002 film of Nicholas Nickleby and Woody Allen’s Cassandra’s Dream, as well as music videos (Frankie Goes To Hollywood’s Relax must have had the Methodists whizzing round in their graves).
+For many years it lay dilapidated, used only for film shoots, including Karel Reisz’s Isadora, with Vanessa Redgrave as the flamboyant dancer, The Krays, Douglas McGrath’s 2002 film of Nicholas Nickleby, Woody Allen’s Cassandra’s Dream and John Landis’s Burke And Hare (as the ‘Lyceum Theatre’ in which the all-female Macbeth is staged), as well as music videos (Frankie Goes To Hollywood’s Relax must have had the Methodists whizzing round in their graves).
 It’s now home to the Broomhill Opera.

 Chaplin filming location: Chaplin’s drunk act: Hackney Empire, 291 Mare Street, London E8